NFL Player News

 Gardner Minshew QB | ARI

-Colts' Gardner Minshew: Quiet in win over Vegas
+Colts' Gardner Minshew: Quiet line in defeat

 -